in

 Q1.
 What kind of packages does your company offer?
 What are their features and prices?

 JMB.
 Our packages form a kind of pyramid or a tree.
-At the bottom are the individual controls or suites of products.
-The next level up are the packages for individual platforms, one each for WinForms, ASP.NET, WPF and, soon, Silverlight.
-These have names of the format DXperience <platform>, so, DXperience WinForms, DXperience ASP.NET, DXperience WPF, and, in a few months, DXperience Silverlight.
-All have the same price: $799.99 for the first year, $299.99 annually thereafter.
-Above this level is DXperience Enterprise comprising everything we do for .NET on all platforms, except for the eXpressApp Framework (XAF).
-It includes source for the controls as well as our IDE productivity tools. $1299.99 for the first year, $499.99 thereafter.
-Finally on top of the pyramid is DXperience Universal which also includes XAF. $1999.99 initially then $799.99 recurring.
+At the bottom are the packages for individual platforms, one each for WinForms, ASP.NET, WPF, HTML5, and so on.
+Generally these have names of the format DevExpress <platform>, so, DevExpress WinForms, DevExpress ASP.NET, DevExpress WPF, etc. Above this level is DXperience comprising everything we do for .NET on all platforms, except for the eXpressApp Framework (XAF).
+It includes source for the controls as well as our IDE productivity tools.
+Finally on top of the pyramid is DevExpress Universal which also includes XAF, DevExtreme, TestCafe, Document Server, and so on.
+(Please note: for the pricing of all our products, please go to our pricing page.
+This page also details what each subscription contains.)

 Q2.
 Do you sell controls individually?